 This episode features our frequent and very popular guest Elyse Rivin.
 If you enjoy her episodes, please consider supporting her on Patreon.

 La Rochelle in the Charente is a gorgeous French city on the French Atlantic coast.
 It is surrounded by beautiful coast, white limestone and stunning vistas.
 La Rochelle is a favorite vacation spot for French people, but doesn't seem to be on a radar of a lot of American visitors.
 That's a mistake because it is usually sunny and has a mild oceanic climate.
+In La Rochelle we recommend this Maison d'Hôtes and this Airbnb.

 You could spend a whole week in La Rochelle and keep busy by exploring nearby islands such as Île de Ré and Île d'Oléron.
 Those are the easy ones because they both have a causeway to drive to them.
 You can even take a bus from La Rochelle to visit those places for the day.
 Some islands are more remote and can only be accessed by boat.
 You could also explore the Marais Poitevin and beautiful cities like Saintes, Rochefort and Cognac in this region.